Skreamzz/Ishwikiclone/Using-Alpine-Linux-repositories.md

 in 3.18

-A new release typically is based on a newer kernel, with that comes that the apps are compiled for that kernel, and thus the higher the release number, the more likely the intended kernel will be using features not yet implemented in iSH.
+A new release typically is based on a newer kernel, with that comes that the apps are compiled for that kernel, and thus the higher the release number, the more likely the expected kernel will be using features not yet implemented in iSH.

 Its not black or white, like a certain release can not be used at all, its more of a